Twin-width of graphs with tree-structured decompositions: Twin-width of graphs with small separators

 The second claim follows from Lemma~\ref{Lemma: Bound twin-width by twin-width of blocks} together with the observation that \(\tww(G)=\tww(G,S_r)\) for the root separator \(S_r=\emptyset\) of \(\mathcal{T}\). \end{proof} \end{lemma}

 Next, we want to define a version \(\overline{P}_t\) of the parts which does not need extra vertices in~\(P_t\) but instead marks the separators via red cliques.
-Indeed, let \(\overline{P}_t\) be the trigraph obtained from \(P_t\) by completing each of the sets \(S\in\mathcal{S}_t\) to a red clique.
-Thus, the underlying graphs of the trigraphs \(\overline{P}_t\) are just the \emph{torsos} of the tree decomposition.
+Indeed, let \(\overline{P}_t\) be the trigraph obtained from \(P_t\) by turning each of the sets \(S\in\mathcal{S}_t\) into a red clique.
+Thus, apart from possibly some missing edges within the parent separator \(S_t\), the underlying graphs of the trigraphs \(\overline{P}_t\) are the \emph{torsos} of the tree decomposition.
 We thus call the graphs \(\overline{P}_t\) the \emph{red torsos} of the tree decomposition \(\mathcal{T}\).